 Before settling on the Dr. Jart + Every Sun Day UV Sunscreen Broad Spectrum SPF 50 for $34 at 1.7oz, I made a list of all the mineral sunscreens available at Sephora that I was interested in and had a swatching field day one afternoon.
 Most of them were as expected in terms of white casts.
-Since the Sephora I had to either didn't have this Dr. Jart one or I missed it in the store, I decided to go on a whim and order it via their online shop.
+Since the Sephora I went to either didn't have this Dr. Jart one in stock or I missed it in the store, I decided to go on a whim and order it via their online shop.
 Let's just say it didn't turn out to be what I was hoping for but kind of close.

 Dr. Jart describes this Every Sun Day sunblock as:

 - lightweight and non-sticky